Braisrg5/Spark-Kafka-Trino-Jupyter-Docker/README.md

 You can now run any jobs you want and they will appear in <a href="http://localhost:4040">http://localhost:4040</a> at the interface.

+To exit the shell we can press CTRL+C and to exit the bash we just write `exit`.

 ## Trino